 All schools are not eligible

 Only schools that distribute Title IV student aid funds are those where Federal Direct Loans can be used.
-Most schools do not fall in this category and hence, do not qualify for this loan.
+Most schools do not fall into this category and hence, do not qualify for this loan.
 Learn if your school qualifies.

 Approval for one Federal Direct loan does not imply or guarantee approval for the subsequent years.
 You will have to make a new application every year.

-Disadvantages of Private Student Loans
+Cons of Private Student Loans

 The following are some downsides of private student loans:

 It is possible to get a private student loan with a not-so-good credit score.
 However, it is quite difficult for borrowers to get a low-interest rate on their own.
 Borrowers with poor credit scores and histories may end up with higher interest rates.
 Because a lot of young borrowers do not have lengthy credit histories that do not justify them and limited income, quite a large number of people fall prey to large interest rates when compared to federal borrowers.
 This may even run into double digits.